karmab/kcli/doc/index.rst

 -  *storemetadata* (optional).
 Defaults to false. creates a /root/.metadata yaml file whith all the overrides applied.
 On gcp, those overrides are also stored as extra metadata
+-  *sharedfolders* (optional).
+Defaults to a blank array.
+List of paths to share between a kvm hypervisor and vm.
+You will also make sure that the path is accessible as qemu user (typically with id 107) and use an hypervisor and a guest with 9p support (centos/rhel lack it)

 Overriding parameters
 ---------------------